modm-io/modm/README.md

 in the xpcc root directory and the current development documentation will be available in `xpcc/doc/build/api/index.html`.

-xpcc also has [a blog for in-depth write ups](http://blog.xpcc.io) of the programming techniques used.
+xpcc also has [a blog for in-depth write ups][blog] of the programming techniques used.

 ## How can I contribute?